-Since the late 70s, such institutions have been coordinated by international organizations: ICAM (International Confederation of Architectural Museums) and ICA (International Council on Archives).
-They promoted the architectural archives through guidelines, focusing on the preservation and the share of knowledge, guaranteeing the management thanks to specific international protocols about cataloguing, digitization, preservation and fruition.
-Their first objective was the clear and univocal definition of architectural document, as every kind of documental material related to the history, theory and practice of architecture and the fields connected to, independently from its support and physical characters, created or received by public or private authorities during their activity and gathered independently from its origin [3].
-Such definition establishes the great complexity of materials and interpretations related to the architectural documents: not only architectural drawings, but also other kinds of materials (physical models, photographs, correspondence, structural calculations, costs and materials estimations, audio and video records) that could be differently interpreted by a potentially limitless public as historical proof, technical document or work of art.
-As Irace stated, the peculiarity of architectural archive consists of the intentionality of the design, which almost always tends to project the dimension of the document into the more heroic dimension of monument [4].
+Since the late 1970s, such institutions have been coordinated by international organisations including the International Confederation of Architectural Museums (ICAM) and the International Council on Archives (ICA).
+These organisations have created guidelines for architectural archives that focus on the preservation and sharing of knowledge, the management of which has been guaranteed thanks to specific international protocols regarding cataloguing, digitisation, preservation and fruition.
+Their first objective was the clear and univocal definition of an architectural document as every kind of documental material related to the history, theory and practice of architecture and related fields, independent from its support and physical characters, created or received by public or private authorities during their activity and gathered independently from its origin [3].
+This definition establishes the great complexity of materials and interpretations related to architectural documents, including not only architectural drawings but also other kinds of materials (e.g. physical models, photographs, correspondence, structural calculations, costs and materials estimations, audio and video records) that could be differently interpreted by a potentially limitless public as historical proofs, technical documents or works of art.
+As Irace stated, the peculiarity of architectural archives consists in the purpose of their design, which almost always tends to project the dimensions of the document into the more heroic dimensions of a monument [4].

-ICT provide more and more methods of visualisation which are otherwise impossible in the tangible reality, allowing the integration of fragments, the inspection of objects in all their three-dimensional features.
-In short, they exponentially heighten the tools of analysis, research, study, but at the same time even those for the communication.
-Contemporary research about archives of architecture took new directions, linked to the necessary multidisciplinary and cross-disciplinary approach, that could actualize the analysis, interpretation, communication and sharing in the digital era.
+ICT enables methods of visualisation that are impossible in an ordinary encounter with a document, such as the integration of fragments or the 3D rendering of a drawing.
+In short, ICT tools exponentially heighten the capabilities of analysis, research, study and even communication.
+Contemporary research on architectural archives looks to multidisciplinary and cross-disciplinary approaches that could bring analysis, interpretation, communication and sharing into the digital era.

-The fairly recent book edited by Fulvio Irace and Graziella Leyla Ciagà and titled Design & Cultural Heritage, Animated Archive, collects several of these points of view and perspective proposals [5].
+Design & Cultural Heritage, Animated Archive, a fairly recent book edited by Fulvio Irace and Graziella Leyla Ciagà, is a collection of several proposals of this sort [5].